adlnet/xAPI-Dashboard/generateData/README.md

 ## Building the Self-Extracting Payload

 You also have the option of outputting the statements in the form of a Javascript source file.
 If the `-p` flag is specified, the script will generate a self-extracting compressed digest of the xAPI data.
 Just include the result in your HTML document via the `<script>` tag like any other Javascript, and the statements will be written to `window.statements` for the dashboard to read.

+Note that this flag requires the installation of Node.js and a couple dependencies, though a *package.json* is provided for convenience.
+Run `$ npm install` in the `generateData` directory and it will install all the dependencies.
+You are then ready to use the `-p` flag.